TheRoddyWMS/Roddy/docs/roddyDevelopment/developersGuide.rst

 API documentation
 ~~~~~~~~~~~~~~~~~
 We are working on improving our API documentation.
-The current version can be found `here <../groovydoc/index.html>`_
+The current the API is not build automatically because of problems of groovydoc with Java lambda
+expressions..

 Roddy versioning scheme
 ~~~~~~~~~~~~~~~~~~~~~~~